Animation and gestures#

 In addition, IDEs play a big role in project file management and in helping keep directories organized.
 Managing and navigating files within IDE keeps the workflow streamlined and avoids confusion, especially in larger Flutter projects where you will most likely handle various Dart files and assets simultaneously.

-Debugging tools hold a lot of weight in IDE, and being able to set breakpoints, step through code, inspect variables, and view call stacks is critical to know as a developer working on applications.
+Debugging tools hold a lot of weight in IDEs, and being able to set breakpoints, step through code, inspect variables, and view call stacks is critical to know as a developer working on applications.
 Developing complex UI layouts will require extensive debugging, and in Flutter, knowing these basics will allow for a more efficient process.

 Dart is a popular mainstream programming language for good reason; its association with Flutter allows it to be the backbone of an accessible and efficient framework for writing applications.
 Learning Dart and Flutter as a developer is sure to help you gain the ability to create dynamic and innovative applications, pushing forward the industry standard.